Bakalar Air Force Base: Cold War-era and Vietnam War use

 From 1946 to 1949, the base remained on stand-by status.
 In May 1949 the U.S. Air Force announced its intention to reopen the World War II-era airfield.
 Initially, it served as a summer training headquarters for two-week active duty tours of 5,000 to 10,000 Air Force Reservists from thirteen north-central states, as well as a maintenance center.
 While the airbase was inactive, the Army Air Forces had been made a separate branch of the military and renamed the United States Air Force.
 The Atterbury airbase was placed under Continental Air Command, Tenth Air Force.
 The 2466th Air Force Reserve Combat Training Center reopened the installation when the center was moved from Evansville, Indiana.
 The bulk of the rehabilitation work on the base facilities was completed in June 1949.

 The 434th Troop Carrier Wing, Medium, was established and activated on 1 July 1949 in the Air Force Reserve at the Atterbury Air Force Base.
 The Indianapolis-based 434th Troop Carrier Group, Medium, moved to Atterbury on 1 July 1949, and was assigned as the wing's operational component.
-The group had four C-47 Skytrain squadrons: the 71st, 72d, 73d and 74th Troop Carrier Squadrons.
+The group had four Douglas C-47 Skytrain squadrons: the 71st, 72d, 73d and 74th Troop Carrier Squadrons.

 The 434th Troop Carrier Wing served as a training organization at Atterbury for Air Force reservists, with most of the training was accomplished on weekends.
 The 434th Troop Carrier Group converted to C-46 Commandoes in August 1949.
 Training for the most part consisted of transition flying.
 The group also spent two weeks (8–22 July 1950) on active duty in a summer encampment.
 The 434th returned to its previous training role upon its return from the Korean War.

 In a formal dedication ceremony held on 13 November 1954, the Atterbury base was renamed Bakalar Air Force Base in honor of First Lieutenant John Edmond Bakalar (1920–1944) of the 353d Fighter Squadron, 354th Fighter Group.
-Bakalar, a Hammond, Indiana, native was killed in action 1 September 1944, over France when his P-51D-5 Mustang (AAF Ser.
+Bakalar, a Hammond, Indiana, native was killed in action 1 September 1944, over France when his North American P-51D-5 Mustang (AAF Ser.
 No. 44-13895) crashed.
 His decorations and awards included the Distinguished Service Cross and the Purple Heart, both awarded posthumously, and the Air Medal with six Oak Leaf Clusters.

 Throughout the 1950s, the 434th TCW performed routine reserve training at Bakalar.
 In 1957, the wing transitioned from C-46 Commandos to the Fairchild C-119 Flying Boxcar.
 (The 434th flew C-119's until the base was closed in 1970.)
 When the 434th Troop Carrier Group was inactivated on 14 April 1959, its squadrons were assigned directly to the 434th.
 The 2466th Air Force Reserve Combat Training Center was inactivated on 1 July 1959, due to budget reductions, and its mission was folded into the 434th's.